dreadlocked/webmapRB/README.md

 ### WebmapRB

 A simple but useful web services enumerator for large infrastructures.
+WebmapRB expects a list of domains or ips inside a file (they can be mixed and IPs can be in CIDR format).

 #### Dependencies